Skip to main content

 Drawing Tool AlertsGet a notification when the price touches a trendline or other shape you've drawn on the chart.

-To set an alert for something in your watchlist, just right-click on it, choose "Create Alert," and then pick your condition.
-If you're using drawing tools, it's even easier—right-click on the line or shape itself and select "Add Alert."
-The platform is smart and will automatically suggest the right settings based on what you've drawn.
+To set an alert on a watchlist item, right-click it, choose "Create Alert," and pick your condition.
+For drawing tools, right-click the line or shape itself and select "Add Alert."
+TradingView auto-suggests the right settings based on what you drew.

-If you want to create more complex, custom alerts, you can explore our complete guide to creating custom TradingView alerts with Pine Script to learn advanced alertcondition techniques.
+For more complex alerts, check out our guide to creating custom TradingView alerts with Pine Script for advanced alertcondition techniques.

 Getting Started with Paper Trading

-Ever wish you could test your trading ideas without the fear of losing real money?
-That's exactly what paper trading on TradingView lets you do.
-Think of it as a risk-free training ground where you can practice buying and selling, get comfortable with how markets move, and build the confidence you need before using your own capital.
+Paper trading lets you test your trading ideas without real money.
+It's a risk-free practice ground where you can buy and sell, see how markets move, and build confidence before using your own capital.

-The paper trading interface is designed to mimic a real exchange, so you're dealing with realistic order types, spreads, and execution.
-It's the perfect way to see if your strategies actually hold up.
+The paper trading interface mimics a real exchange — realistic order types, spreads, and execution.
+It's the best way to check whether your strategies actually work.

 Account TypePaper Trading Access